JoaoLopesF/RemoteDebug/README.md

 Debug.setSerialEnabled(true); // All messages too send to serial too, and can be see in serial monitor
 ```

-For reduce overheads RemoteDebug is disconnect the telnet client if it not active.
+For reduce overheads RemoteDebug is disconnect the client (telnet or web app), if it not active.

     - Please press enter or any key if you need keep the connection
     - The default is 5 minutes (You can change it in RemoteDebug.h)